McLaren MP4-19: History

 The team eventually finished fifth in the Constructors' Championship with 69 points, the team's lowest finish of the McLaren-Mercedes partnership since the 1996 season.

+Livery

+McLaren went into the 2004 season with a subtle livery change.
+Renewed sponsors including Siemens, SAP and Schüco but most notably was Henkel, who owns Loctite replacing it.

-McLaren used 'West' logos, except at the Canadian, French and British Grands Prix.
+McLaren used the 'West' logos, except at the Canadian, French and British Grands Prix.